kudobuilder/kudo.dev/content/blog/blog-2020-06-29-kuttl-v0.5.0.md

 ```
 :::

+`command` fields are run as processes created from kuttl and are not part of a shell.
+These commands have simple variable substitution and nothing else.
+`script` fields are run in a `sh` and have full shell capabilities.
+The loop interating 5 times would fail under the `command` field, but works fine under the `script` field.

 ## Pod Log Collector

-There was a command request to support when a test assert fails to gather more information from the cluster.
+There was a feature request to gather more information from the cluster when a test assert fails.
 A popular request was to enable the ability to get pod logs.
 That is now possible!
 It is configured with `TestAssert` and provides a way to collect the logs from a pod which will be redirected into the test logs.

 When configuring a pod, you can select on name or label.
 You can also explicit specify the container.